theintern/intern/README.md

 However, we recommend using Leadfoot through the [Intern testing framework](http://theintern.io), which provides you with all of the tools you need to write robust unit and functional tests.
-Follow the instructions on [writing functional tests with Intern](https://github.com/theintern/intern/wiki/Writing-Tests-with-Intern#functional-testing) to learn how to use Leadfoot.
+Follow the instructions on [writing functional tests with Intern](https://github.com/theintern/intern/wiki/Writing-Tests-with-Intern#functional-testing) to learn how to use Leadfoot with Intern.

 ## WD.js compatibility

-A compatibility layer is provided to expose APIs that are signature-compatible with WD.js 0.2.2, the last version of WD.js used by Intern.
+A compatibility layer is provided to expose APIs that are signature-compatible with the variant of WD.js 0.2.2 used by Intern 1.
 Use of these APIs will emit deprecation warnings.
 This compatibility layer will be removed in a future release.

 ## License